tribblix/build/patches/openjdk22/README.txt

 * illuminate doesn't work
 * test suite doesn't run at all

+22.0.1

+New undefined symbol os::pd_dll_unload; copy the implementation from os_linux.cpp

 Cleanup: missed the dropping of TIERED in 17+8, it's now COMPILER1_AND_COMPILER2